merledu/porting-docs/renode.md

  for example :
  west build -b litex_vexriscv
- this command will generate the binary of the application litex_riscv is the voard you can build your application in any zephyr supported board open renode then enter this command in renode monitor (monitor) $zephyr?=@/path/to/zephyrproject/zephyr/samples/modules/tflite-micro/build/zephyr/zephyr.elf                ( give path of your  applicaton zephyr binary)
+ this command will generate the binary of the application litex_riscv is the board you can build your application in any zephyr supported board open renode then enter this command in renode monitor (monitor) $zephyr?=@/path/to/zephyrproject/zephyr/samples/modules/tflite-micro/build/zephyr/zephyr.elf                ( give path of your  applicaton zephyr binary)
 (monitor) start @scripts/single-node/litex_vexriscv_zephyr.resc